 My surgeon is telling me the next step is an injection, but what does that mean?

 Of the numerous patients presenting to my office with thumb base pain, many have already started treatment with splints and medications.
-For more information about that, check out our last article.
-This thumb base pain can be particularly disabling.
-Many patients avoid activities requiring a heavy grip such as opening a jar and may avoid using the hand entirely.
+When these treatments do not give the needed pain relief, the next step to try is injection.
 In my practice, the mainstay of injection therapy is a corticosteroid injection.
 Intra-articular injections of steroids have been around for many decades and are very standard within the field of orthopedic surgery, rheumatology, and primary care.
-But what options are even out there for patients considering intra-articular injections to achieve thumb joint pain relief?
+Let’s explore what options are available for patients considering intra-articular injections.

 The comprehensive list of thumb joint pain relief injections…